FaceTime vs Skype: The Ultimate Video Calling App Battle

 These days, it is almost impossible to talk about mobile video calling apps without mentioning these two apps.
 Apple and Microsoft have both invested a lot of resources into making their apps competitive.
 In the process, both have set the standard when it comes to mobile video calling apps — Apple with FaceTime as the standard mobile app for video and Microsoft with Skype as the standard for corporate video calling.

 If you ask any number of people which iOS and iPad video calling app they prefer — there is a huge chance that half will tell you they like FaceTime, while the other half will tell you that they prefer Skype.
 Because of this, it has become difficult to choose between Skype or FaceTime and determining which of the video calling apps on iOS is the best.

-In this post, we will explore how these two compare to each other in 2021.
+In this post, we will explore how these two compare to each other.
 Hopefully, we’ll help you find the right video calling app for your iOS and iPad devices.

 FaceTime is a mobile video calling app running exclusively on Apple products.
 It was developed by Apple and supports iOS, iPad, and Mac devices.
 FaceTime is included for free on all of these Apple devices.
 It was released in 2010 in conjunction with the iPhone 4.

 Skype is a video calling app that many consider one of the pioneers of the VoIP (Voice over Internet Protocol) industry.
 It was released in August 2003.
 In September 2005, eBay acquired Skype for $2.6 billion.
 It was later sold to a group of investors for $1.9 billion.
 Finally, Microsoft bought Skype in May 2011 for $8.5 billion.

 What’s the Difference Between FaceTime and Skype?